Illuminating ideas. Provocative insights.Never-before told stories and the fearless people who share them. Watch The Talks

 There’s a superhero inside all of us.

-Spend a mind-opening day with the bold and the brave, and count yourself among them.
+A mind-opening day with the bold and the brave, and the chance to count yourself among them.

 National Geographic’s Ocean Encounter

 226 W 44th St

 Culled from a highly competitive group of applicants, the fearless speakers presented here embrace The Bold & The Brave ethos through hard-fought personal battles, creative vision, and a willingness to take bold actions.

 Julia Landauer is a champion NASCAR driver from New York City, currently racing in the NASCAR Pinty’s Series.
 She graduated from Stanford University, was on CBS’ SURVIVOR, and is a Forbes 30Under30 honoree.
 Julia is also a motivational speaker and corporate advisor, and advocates for STEM education and women’s empowerment.

 Lara Prior-Palmer made headlines in 2013 when she became the first woman – and the youngest ever competitor – to win the Mongol Derby, the world’s longest horse race.
 She has since studied global intellectual history and Farsi at Stanford University.
 Her debut memoir, Rough Magic, will be released this May.